tritum/repeatable_form_elements/README.md

 The frontend will render the "Repeatable container" as fieldset.
 In addition to the included form elements it will display buttons for copying/ removing new sets of fields.

-## State of development

-This extension is still in beta phase.
-Right now, a bunch of people are testing the implementation.
-Some parts still need some love.
-Do not use in production right now.

 ## Credits

 This TYPO3 extension was created by Ralf Zimmermann (https://www.tritum.de).